damianhakert/damianhakert.github.io/source/_posts/2014-12-30-writing-the-gitlab-book-part-1.markdown

 push to actually do this.

 After a week or so I decided to actually go ahead and start writing this book!
-In this blog post I want to explain the process I went true, and what help I got from the publisher.
+In this blog post I want to explain the process I went through, and what help I got from the publisher.
 From starting the chapter outline, to the day the book was released.